Data Augementation with Polya Inverse Gamma: Examples

-In this section, we develop Markov chain Monte Carlo (MCMC) algorithms for fully Bayesian inference of the concentration parameter vector in the Dirichlet distribution.
+In this section, we develop the Markov chain Monte Carlo (MCMC) algorithm for fully posterior inference of the concentration parameter vector in the Dirichlet distribution.
 Such inference problems commonly arise in applied analyses of categorical data.
 Section \ref{subsec:Model_Framework} presents the general hierarchical multinomial-Dirichlet model class for which the P-IG data augmentation scheme may be utilized.
-Section \ref{subsec:Data_Augmentation} develops a parameter expanded Gibbs sampler for inferring the concentration parameter in the Dirichlet distribution.
+Section \ref{subsec:Data_Augmentation} develops a Gibbs sampler for inferring the concentration parameter in the Dirichlet distribution and conducts a simulation study comparing the performance of our data augmentation strategy with Metropolis-Hasting algorithm.